 If you have been charged with a crime of violence, you need a Memphis criminal defense lawyer who will defend your constitutional rights.
 Because violent crime offenses can carry extremely harsh penalties, you need an experienced criminal defense lawyer who will fight for a reduction of the charges against you and fight for you through the end of your trial.
-Our firm has successfully defended many aggravated robbery, aggravated kidnapping, aggravated assaults, carjacking, and murder charges in Tennessee.
+Our firm has successfully defended many aggravated robbery, aggravated kidnapping, aggravated assaults, carjacking, and murder charges in Memphis, Tennessee.

 What is a mandatory minimum?